Electrical 2 – Low voltage & accessories

 To make this happen, I have made a small module / circuit-board that I can pulse with the PLC (or any small signal-generator board) and that can then handle larger power.
 Call it a booster for PWM.
 I’ve made 2 versions, one that pulses +12V (for lights) and one that pulses GND (for dash-gauges).
 The module itself is the same size & pin-configuration as a standard Bosch-style car relay, so it will fit into regular standard relay-boxes etc. I had to pick a size, and this seemed like a good idea?

-And, in a 3D printed sample of a housing (the white one is the PWM-booster, the black one is a Bosch relay) it looks like this.
+Once in a 3D printed sample of a housing (the white one is the PWM-booster, the black one is a Bosch relay) it looks like this.
 The housing gets filled with epoxy-resin for solidity, dust- and waterproofiness etc through a hole in the top, and that also insulates the exposed PCB traces on the bottom.

 Fuel & temp gauges